 - 1st Offense: Confiscate test or paper.
 Teacher awards a grade of "zero".
 Student conference and notify parent/guardian within 24 hours of grading.
-Discipline referral generated by teacher.
-Discipline will be at the discretion of the administration. - 2nd Offense and beyond: Confiscate test or paper.
+Incident referral generated by teacher.
+Discipline will be an hour ASD. - 2nd Offense and beyond: Confiscate test or paper.
 Teacher awards a grade of "zero".
 Student conference and notify parent/guardian within 24 hours of grading.
-Discipline referral generated by teacher.
+Incident referral generated by teacher.
 Administrative discretion may include OSS.